Timon-R/TRA420_Modeling_2025/README.md

   - `data_sources.emission_root` and `data_sources.temperature_root` should target the intermediate `resources/` products (`resources/All_countries/<scenario>/co2.csv` and `resources/climate/<scenario>_<climate>.csv`). `data_sources.climate_scenario` selects which climate pathway to pair with each emission scenario when the SCC module is run without explicit file listings.
   - When `aggregation` is set to `average`, provide `aggregation_horizon` (`start`, `end`) to bound the averaging window.
 The CLI enforces this so you always know which portion of the timeline feeds the aggregate SCC.
 - `results`
   - `summary` collects cross-module indicators (SCC, damages, temperature and emission deltas, mortality impacts) for configured years and writes `summary.txt` plus optional comparison bar charts to `output_directory`.
+See `docs/results_summary.md`.
   - Toggle `include_plots` to disable chart generation (useful on headless systems) or change `plot_format` for publication-ready graphics.